How to write a eulogy

 - Jot down all your ideas for the eulogy.
 Think of anecdotes, life events, or characteristics you think should be mentioned.

 - Organise your ideas.
-Figure out which stories must be included and what order the should be in.
-It doesn’t have to be chronological (although many are), as long as the eulogy makes sense and highlights the most important points.
+Figure out which stories must be included and what order they should be in.
+It doesn't have to be chronological (although many are), as long as the eulogy makes sense and highlights the most important points.

 - Think about the style of the funeral and the tone that would be appropriate.
 Some eulogies call for light humour, while others need you to be straight down the line.
+Consider how many minutes long it should be.

 - Start writing your first draft.
 It doesn't have to be perfect right away.
 You can make time to edit later on.